Background

 • Calculate the likelihood-based 95% confidence interval.
 Note: We learned in the lecture that an approximate 95% confidence interval is within 1.92 of the minimum negative log-likelihood. – 3 point(s)

-• What do the ML estimate and 95% confidence interval tell you about passage structure use?
-Is it random, or non-random?
-Are giant anteaters using passage structures significantly more or less than random? – 1 point(s)
+• What do the ML estimate and 95% confidence interval tell you about host choice?
+Is it random, or non-random? – 1 point(s)